dalton-f/dalton-f/README.md

 You can find this project <a href="https://github.com/dalton-f/helpers.js">here</a>.
 Contributions are welcome!

-### 🗓 Advent of Code 2023
+### 🗓 App Dashboard

-This year I am participating in the Advent of Code for the first time.
+A customisable app dashboard built with React and Tailwind.
+Inspired by the design by Hyperplexed https://codepen.io/Hyperplexed/pen/vYpXNJd.
+Expanded with additional features and original code.

-You can find more information <a href="https://github.com/dalton-f/Advent-of-Code-2023">here</a>.
+You can find more information <a href="https://github.com/dalton-f/app-dashboard">here</a>.

 ### 🏳️ Flag Guesser